sinhongCheuk/GREAT/README.md

 ## Requirement
 - fastutil-7.2.0.jar
-- gcc version 7.5.0
 - openJDK version 11.0.19

 ## Implementation
-Based on the source code of WRS, we implemented REST and reproduced TRIEST-I, MASCOT in Java programming language.
-For experimental purposes, we made minor modifications to the source code of FURL, WRS, and RFES.
+Based on the "fastutil" library, we implemented REST in Java programming language.

-## Credits
-Source code of WRS: [WRS](https://github.com/kijungs/waiting_room)

-Source code of RFES: [RFES](https://github.com/BioLab310/RFES)

-Source code of FURL: [FURL](https://datalab.snu.ac.kr/furl/)

-Source code of MASCOT: [MASCOT](https://datalab.snu.ac.kr/mascot/)

-Source code of TRIEST: [TRIEST](https://github.com/aepasto/triest)

 ## Compilation and Running
 ### Compilation